 Bryce Rossland is possibly best known for his four books covering his journalism experiences around the world.
-He's been on the front line in Kabul, Basrah, and Miami.
+Bryce has been with front line units in Kabul, Basrah, and Miami.
 He has been with Omega Squad for a few weeks now.
 His issue deals with the public perception.
 He wants to be known as successful and competent.
-Not that everything has to be about him, but Bryce knows the real story isn't the zone, its Bryce's experience in the zone.
+Everything doesn't have to be about him, but Bryce knows the real story isn't the zone, its Bryce's experience in the zone.

-Questions for you: What would you do to get the real story?
+What would you do to get the real story?
 Have you embellished any of your past exploits?

 Concept: An embedded reporter

 Issue: Pride

+Impulse: Bryce can be a gloryhound, diminishing the efforts of others.

-Edge: Covered Afghanistan, Iraq, and Miami
+Edge: Covered Afghanistan, Iraq, and Florida

 Edge: Ride-Along

-Connection: Charlie Voss, editor at Global
+Connection: Charlie Voss, editor at Global News Network.

-News Network.
+Personal Set: A bottle of scotch